 Store the contextual note

-We first declare a string variable to store the note.
-We define the note text as a String variable, and assign it a value which we'll use later.
+We'll define the note text as a String variable, and assign it a value later.

 We refer to the Text property of the note text range to get its plain text contents.